rafaelcaricio/fedimovies/README.md

 This command will produce two binaries in `target/release` directory, `mitra` and `mitractl`.

+Install PostgreSQL and create the database.

-Create the database and the configuration file (see [example](./config.yaml.example)).
+Create configuration file by copying `contrib/mitra_config.yaml` and configure the instance.
 Default config file path is `/etc/mitra/config.yaml`, but it can be changed using `CONFIG_PATH` environment variable.

 Start Mitra: